Pavia

 Related links

-Pavia Overview
+Discover Pavia

 The city centre is full of sights from both the medieval period and the Renaissance but to this day retains a youthful zest, owing much to its University which is one of the most celebrated in Italy.
 The central square in the city is Piazza della Vittoria; lined with bars and restaurants, it's also home to Palazzo Broletto, the city's town hall.
 To the right of the Broletto, a passageway leads to the city's second major square: Piazza del Duomo.
 The centrepiece of the Piazza is Pavia Cathedral, built in the 15th century and known for its huge dome which is among the largest in Italy.